CompliSpace/complispace.github.com/_posts/2011-03-14-March-Updates-Addendum.markdown

 </div>
 <div>
 <p>
-If you must use Internet Explorer for use with legacy applications, we recommend installing the <a href="http://www.google.com/chromeframe/index.html">Google Chrome Frame plugin</a>.
+If you must use Internet Explorer for compatability with legacy applications, we recommend installing the <a href="http://www.google.com/chromeframe/index.html">Google Chrome Frame plugin</a>.
 This will allow you to continue using Internet Explorer on you legacy applications, while using the Chrome rendering engine on modern sites.